Mowalmao/Correcto-Kup/README.md

 # Correcto-Kup (French Only)
-A python script to spellcheck French .kups (Kuriimu1's XML) You'll need the language-tool-python's library!
+A python script to spellcheck French .kups (Kuriimu1's XML) You'll need the autocorrect python's library!